Dependency Map Manual (v 1.5)

 Sprint 1, 2 and 3 are closed (completed).
 The issue (GEN-2) is also completed (Done) and has been part of all three of the closed sprints.
 By changing the setting “Show issue in” to “last closed sprint”, the issue is displayed in Sprint 3 instead of Sprint 1.

-Select Show issue in first/last closed sprint in the Advanced options settings:
+Select show issue in first/last closed sprint in the advanced options settings:

 How to work with a dependency map